jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.22 FindNoFlowCells

-Finds grid cells with no downslope neighbours..
+Finds grid cells with no downslope neighbours.

 *Parameters*: